A recent estimate suggested that only 25% of job applications are read by a real person.

-Technology is increasingly being used in all aspects of life to speed up processes and reduce human intervention.
+Technology is of course used in all aspects of life to speed up processes and reduce human intervention.
 Anything that can be done to automate time-consuming processes potentially saves money.

-In recruitment, Applicant Tracking Systems (ATS) have been used since the 90s to store information on applicants but increasingly both employers and recruiters make use of technology and AI to screen applicants both manually and automatically.
-The aim is to identify relevant candidates, which allows recruiters and hiring managers to focus on individuals suitable for further dialogue.
+In recruitment, Applicant Tracking Systems (ATS) have been used since the 90s to store information on applicants.
+But increasingly both employers and recruiters make use of technology and AI to screen applicants both manually and automatically.
+The aim is to identify relevant candidates.
+This allows recruiters and hiring managers to focus on individuals thought to be suitable for further dialogue.

-The technology uses keywords in order to facilitate the recruitment process.
-It is, therefore, crucial to apply your knowledge of ATS and also understand the importance of using appropriate keywords.
+The technology uses keywords (to be clear this actually means words and phrases) in order to facilitate the recruitment process.
+It is, therefore, crucial to understand the importance of using appropriate keywords.
 This can ensure your CV is near the top of the pile when you apply for a role or a search is undertaken for a particular set of criteria.
-If you have a LinkedIn account, correctly using keywords on it can help recruiters and head-hunters find your account.
+If you have a LinkedIn profile, correctly using keywords on it can help recruiters and head-hunters find you.

 How are Applicant Tracking Systems used?